-“Roll down the windows,” Elliot said.
+“Roll down the windows,” Elliot said firmly.
 Leila frowned over at him.

 “That or wear my jacket.”
 Elliot continued.

 “I didn’t ask you to ride with me,” Leila said irritably as she rolled down the windows.
-She hated this time of year... she was starting to feel a bit self-conscious.
+She hated this time of year... she was starting to feel self-conscious.

 As she approached the highway, Elliot grabbed the steering wheel.